 People may not care so much about a great deal on a party pizza combo on Monday.
 Campaigns should be based on times of the day, location and behavior, when people are likely to be engaged for what’s being offered.

-Location technology includes the use of beacons, geofencing and Wi-Fi based technology that can be used to send out mobile communications when a customer is in a particular place or zone.
+Location technology includes the use of beacons, geofencing and Wi-Fi-based technology that can be used to send out mobile communications when a customer is in a particular place or zone.
 The key to a successful location-based marketing campaign is to use moderation and avoid the temptation to overwhelm customers.

 As far as how location-based messages are delivered, it’s not always necessary (or practical) for businesses to have their own mobile apps to send out offers or promote their products or services.
-One solution is to use third party apps already on customers’ smartphones.
-For indeed, Energizer successfully used third party apps to promote its eco-friendly batteries by pushing content that included discount coupons.
+One solution is to use third-party apps already on customers’ smartphones.
+For indeed, Energizer successfully used third-party apps to promote its eco-friendly batteries by pushing content that included discount coupons.

 Because of Apple’s restrictions of push notifications, however, they weren’t able to effectively deliver their content to the right audience.
 So, Energizer used Apple Wallet instead, an app that allows users to store coupons or to offer store-specific content.
 They were also able to track users’ locations to send additional messages.

-2) Engage your customers with relevant content
+2) Engage your customers using location-based marketing campaigns

 To truly engage your users and build meaningful relationships with them, you need to provide relevant content at the right time at the right place.